Two good reasons to start carbon accounting now

 📉 You can save on operating costs

-✅ You get ahead of legislation
+✅ You'll be ahead of legislation

-🔗 You are part of a value chain
+🔗 You're part of a value chain

-"Investors are willing to pay a 10% premium for a company with a positive ESG and climate record."
+"Investors are willing to pay a 10% premium for a company with a positive ESG and climate track record."

 - McKinsey